aviatesk/JET.jl/docs/src/optanalysis.md

         if s ≥ r
             # `println` call is full of runtime dispatches for good reasons
             # and we're not interested in type-instabilities within this call
-            # since we know it's only called few times
+            # since we know it's only called a few times
             println("round $r/$x has been finished")
             r += 1
         end